im-strange/im-strange/README.md

 <br>

-- Conducting research on Ethical hacking.
+- Conducting research on Ethical hacking and Machine Learning.
-- Currently working on hacking tools development.
+- Developing ML models and Ethical hacking tools.
 - Open for collaboration and inquiries.